grafana/k6/release notes/upcoming.md

 };
 ```

 Thanks to @sherrman for reporting the binary handling issues that prompted the addition of the `responseType` option!
-And thanks to @ofauchon for implementing both of the discard response body options, of which the local per-request one was later transformed in the `responseType=none` value!
+And thanks to @ofauchon for implementing both of the discard response body options, of which the local per-request one was later transformed into the `responseType=none` value!

 ## Internals